bmkramer/101innovations-survey-data/README.md

 - In Gephi, use File > Open to import converted co-occurrence matrix
 - In the dialog screen that appears, choose 'undirected' as graph type and click OK
-- The matrix will be imported
+- The matrix will be imported, and the network will be shown in random layout.

+To assign colors, node side etc, node attributes will have to be added.
+In the next step, we will export the node and edge tables from Gephi and enhance the node table with information on attributes.

 # Step 3: Export node and edge table from Gephi
 - In the tab Data Laboratory